 Nipun was born in an Indian Brahman family in New Delhi.
 Being an Indian he is practicing Yoga since childhood.
 He was introduced to Yoga at the age of eight and grew up learning Yoga from highly experienced and educated Indian Gurus.
 Furthermore, he is a Yoga Alliance International CYT 500 (Certified Yoga Teacher) and a Reiki practitioner.
 At Yog Temple he teaches asana, breathing techniques, mantra chanting, yoga philosophy and meditation.
 His experience in practicing and teaching Hatha and Ashtanga Vinyasa helps him to provide an enriching exposure to the students.
 Summing up his traditional style of delivering deep yogic concepts enables him to make you experience Yoga in its purest form.

 Leni was born in Austria, in the middle of the Alps.
 There she also spent her youth building a close relationship with nature.
 At the age of 18, she began practicing shamanism.
 Later, other methods of healing such as psycho-energetical kinesiology and reincarnation therapy were added.
-In India Leni was taught the teachings of Yoga by Chidanand C. Bubanale.
+In India, Leni was taught the teachings of Yoga by Chidanand C. Bubanale.
 She also deepened her knowledge of Ayurveda under Dr. Vinesh Bandekar.
-With her work she wants to increase the well-being of her clients and achieve a deeper understanding for illness.
+With her work, she wants to increase the well-being of her clients and achieve a deeper understanding of illness.
 Disease always keeps a message ready for us.
-We must learn to understand them and change our lifestyle accordingly.
-Then nothing stands in the way of a long, fulfilled and healthy life.
+We must learn to understand and change our lifestyles accordingly.
+Then nothing stands in the way of a long, fulfilled, and healthy life.
 More of Leni you can find on her website: shamanicyogini.com

 Join our email list.